What are the Professional Skills Tests?

 The Professional Skills Tests are the biggest hurdle applicants for initial teacher training have to overcome.
 More people who are offered and initial teacher training place fail to take up their training place because they haven’t passed one of their Professional Skills Tests.
-You have to take them seriously, and if you’re going to train to be a teacher with Exceed SCITT, Exceed Partnership, South Bradford Partnership or Westerton Primary Academy School Direct Alliance then we’ll help you along the way.
+You have to take them seriously, and if you’re going to train to be a teacher with Exceed SCITT, Exceed Partnership, Shanidar School Direct or Westerton Partnership then we’ll help you along the way.

 You have to sit two Professional Skills Tests: one in English and one in mathematics.
 You need to prepare for these as soon as you start considering applying for initial teacher training (now if you’re reading this!).
 Revise spelling, punctuation and grammar for the English test and mental maths in particular for the mathematics test.

 We’ll provide support sessions for applicants who secure a training place with us and there are practice materials available.
 Take a look at the government’s guidance.

 Booking the tests